glanzb/pcs_movies/README.md

 - Movies can be more than one genre
 - If the genre toggle is off, those movies should not display.
 - If a movie has more than one genre, turning off one genre does.... ?
 Not clear at this time.
-- "New" link sholud display the form
+- "New" link should display the form